 - Chop up the walnuts finely so that you get little bits of crunchy nuts in each bite rather than large chunks of nuts.

-- If serving this carrot cake baked oatmeal to babies or toddlers, you may wish to leave out the nuts to prevent choking.
+- If serving these carrot cake oat squares to babies or toddlers, leave out the nuts to prevent choking.

-Refrigeration: You can store the carrot cake baked oats in the fridge covered in the baking dish or in an air-tight container for up to a week.
+Refrigeration: You can store the carrot cake baked oats in the fridge covered in the baking dish with plastic wrap or in an airtight container for up to a week.

 Freezing: Allow baked oatmeal to fully cool and cut into squares.
-Freeze in a freezer-safe bag or container for up to 3 months.
+Freeze in a freezer bag or freezer-safe container for up to 3 months.
 If stacking the pieces, separate the layers with parchment paper to prevent them from sticking together.
+Place in the fridge overnight to thaw or pop the bars into the microwave to warm them up.

 Recipe FAQs

 Absolutely!
 In fact, it typically tastes better the next day.
-Once made, this baked oatmeal has a great shelf life and can be enjoyed cold or warmed up to serve.
+Once made, these oatmeal bars have a great shelf life and can be enjoyed cold, at room temperature or warmed up to serve.

 Yes.
 You’ll need to let the oatmeal fully cool before storing it, so you can leave it on the counter overnight and then cut it into pieces and store in the fridge the next day.